 The Group Validation Policy and associated standards define the Group's validation framework, and capture the requirements of the PRA Rulebook and relevant EU regulations.
 The framework requires an annual validation cycle for the Internal Model.
-This has been performed as part of the production of the Solvency Capital Requirement as at 31 December 2019.
+This has been performed as part of the production of the Solvency Capital Requirement as at 31 December 2020.
 The objective is to produce a robust, proportionate and demonstrably complete approach to validation overseen by the Group Chief Risk Officer.

-At least annually, the Group Enterprise Risk Director assesses which aspects of the Internal Model must be independently validated.
+There is an annual assessment, led by the Group Enterprise Risk Director, to determine which aspects of the Internal Model must be independently validated.
 Independent validators must demonstrate how independence is met and state any limitations on independence.

 Requirements for each annual cycle are specified in the Validation Terms of Reference.
 Respective validators outline approach, activities, tools and aspects of the model in Validation Work Programmes.
-The results, conclusions and consequences including remediation are detailed in independent validation reports or validation reports.
+The results, conclusions and consequences including remediation are detailed in independent validation reports or validation reports prepared by the first line.
 These are presented to GIMC for approval.